nanotheorygroup/kaldo/dockerfiles/README.md

 # Dockerfiles

 ## Overview
-These Docker container are designed for computational simulations, integrating LAMMPS with Python support and KALDo software.
+These Docker container are designed for computational simulations, integrating LAMMPS with Python support and kALDo software.
 Tailored for CPU environments, it also provides instructions for GPU usage adaptation.

 ## Getting Started